Evolution of binaries containing a hot subdwarf and a white dwarf to double white dwarfs, and double detonation supernovae with hypervelocity runaway stars: Description of example systems

 Next, we focus on a binary system that leads to a He nova.
 The specific system starts with a $0.75 \,\mathrm{M_{\odot}}$ hot subdwarf donor, a $0.8 \,\mathrm{M_{\odot}}$ WD accretor, and an orbital period of $1.9$ hours.
 Fig.~\ref{fig:Nova} shows the same key binary evolution properties as shown in the previous section.
 The stars remain detached throughout the core He burning phase of the hot subdwarf.
 After about 34 million years, the hot subdwarf exhausts its core He fuel, expands to a He-shell burning phase, and fills its Roche lobe, commencing mass transfer.

 The accretor gains mass at a higher rate ($\sim 10^{-7} \, \mathrm{M_{\odot}yr^{-1}}$) compared to the double detonation supernova example, resulting in the transfer of $0.05 \,\mathrm{M_{\odot}}$ of He over 1 million years.
 We note that the mass transfer rates in this scenario are about an order of magnitude larger compared to the supernova example.
-At these higher rates, the timescale of compressional heating (Eq.~\ref{eq:comp_heating}) is shorter than the time scale of heat diffusion (Eq.~\ref{eq:heat_diffusion}).
+At these higher accretion rates, the timescale for compressional heating is estimated to be $\sim 124$ years (Eq.~\ref{eq:comp_heating}), which is shorter than the estimated timescale for heat diffusion, $\sim 0.2 \times 10^5$ years (Eq.~\ref{eq:heat_diffusion}).
 Thus, the accretion compresses and heats the less dense layers, eventually triggering a thermonuclear instability.
 This leads to unstable He burning via the $3\alpha$ process.
 We stop our simulations at this point.